-There are varying lists all over the internet of which vegetables are low, and which vegetables are high FODMAP.
 Are you finding low FODMAP vegetables confusing?
-I am not surprised.
-As the area is continuing to be researched, some vegetables have moved from safe to unsafe, or vice versa.
-Some are also in a grey area, where a small portion is considered low FODMAP.
-So which are the vegetables that seem to be the most confusing?
+I’m not surprised.
+The area is continually being researched with some vegetables moving from safe to unsafe, and vice versa.
+Some are also in a bit of grey area, in which a small portion is considered low FODMAP.
+So which vegetables seem to be the most confusing?

-All types of pumpkin are safe, except for Butternut pumpkin (arguably the most popular), which is moderate in FODMAP content.
-Sweet potato is another one to consider; many people choose sweet potato as the ‘healthy’ option, due to it’s lower GI content than most white potato.
-However, when it comes to FODMAPs, white potato low FODMAP, whereas sweet potato is not.
+All types of pumpkin are safe, except for butternut pumpkin (arguably the most popular), which is moderate in FODMAP content.
+Sweet potato is another one to consider – many people choose sweet potato as the ‘healthy’ option as it has a lower GI content than most white potato.
+However, when it comes to FODMAPs, white potato is low FODMAP whereas sweet potato is not.

-Cruciferous vegetables are often expected to be on the ‘unsafe’ list, due to their reputation to be gas producing.
-However, Brussels sprouts and cabbage are low FODMAP, except for savoy cabbage.
-When it comes to broccoli, it all depends on portion size; if less than ¼ cup is used, it is considered to be low FODMAP, more is categorised as moderate to high in FODMAP content.
+Cruciferous vegetables are often expected to be on the ‘unsafe’ list due to their rather gassy reputation.
+However, Brussel’s sprouts and cabbage are low FODMAP, except for savoy cabbage.
+When it comes to broccoli, it all depends on portion size – if less than ¼ cup is used, it’s considered to be low FODMAP, more is categorised as moderate to high in FODMAP content.
 Cauliflower is high FODMAP in any quantity.